Required Documents for First Visit

 - For the plans that the Dental Care Center (DCC) participates with, patients are responsible for all deductibles and copayments associated with their insurance.

-- For Urgent Care Center appointments, only cash or credit cards are accepted as payment.
+- For Urgent Care Center appointments, only cash or credit cards are accepted as payment, unless eligible for coverage under insurance plans or other benefits.

 - For insurance or finance inquiries, please call (631) 632-8989 and follow the prompts.

-To view more detailed policy information online, please view page five of our Guide to Patient Services.
+To view more detailed policy information online, please view page nine of our Guide to Patient Services.

 Provided below is a list of the dental plans that we participate with.
 It is important for you to check whether we participate in your specific plan.
 Please contact your plan to confirm our participation.